PythonRSAS/pythonrsas.github.io/_posts/2019-3-01-6-Credit-Risk-Overview.md

 image: images/posts/worldDebt.jpg
 ---

-**At any given moment, there are hundreds of trillions of debt or credit.**
+At any given moment, there are hundreds of trillions of debt or credit.
+You can "have a look" at [All of the World’s Money and Markets in One Visualization](https://money.visualcapitalist.com/worlds-money-markets-one-visualization-2017/)

 > **Credit risk** is the **uncertainty** associated with some event, where the event is specifically about whether the borrower will pay back the money borrowed.